 Good hiking shoes are essential, since there's a some hike to the cave.
 You'll need to wear waterproof hiking shoes that cover your ankle.

-We will stay inside the ice cave for at least 45 minutes.
-You'll be thankful you've brought very warm winter clothing.
+We will stay inside the ice cave for a while, so you'll be thankful you've brought very warm winter clothing.
 You'll be wearing a helmet, so your winter hat should not be too bulky, as it needs to fit under the helmet.

 Come spring time, the caves melt and buckle, and in autumn local glacier specialists set out in search of new hidden chambers to explore.
 This impermanence makes Iceland's crystal caves all the more magical.